 · Personal equipment (please check the equipment list)

 · Travel insurance

-- First night in Alta and last night nn Karasjok single rooms are available for an additional cost.
+- First night two nights in Karasjok, single rooms are available for an additional cost.

 - The nights in tents, teams of 2 to 3 persons will share one tent.